synolia/payplug-orocommerce/docs/installation.md

 ![PayPlug Manage Integrations](./images/payplug_manage_integrations.png)

-On the integration page, create a new integration using the button "Create new integration"
+On the integration page, create a new integration using the button "Create integration"

 ![PayPlug Create Integrations](./images/payplug_create_integration.png)

 Fill out the mandatory information :
 * Name : The name of your module.
 This name will only be used in your back office but won't be displayed to your customers.
 * Label : The name displayed to your customers.
 It can be translated in every languages of your OroCommerce instance.
-* E-mail : Your PayPlug account email.
+* E-mail : Your PayPlug account login.

 ### 2.2 - Connect the module to your PayPlug account
 The second step is necessary to connect the PayPlug module to your PayPlug environment and activate the module in your shop.